About The Tarabalam Calculator

 Tarabalam is used to identify an auspicious Muhurat.
 The Nakshatra of the Muhurat has a deep relation with the Janma Nakshatra of the person.
 And their interrelation can have a lot of effect on the event being held.

-The location of the moon on the day of the event can either be beneficial or detrimental, which in turn determines whether the day of the Muhurat is auspicious or not.
+The moon's position on the day of the event can be either beneficial or detrimental, which in turn determines whether the Muhurat day is auspicious.
 In other words, Tara Bala, also known as Tarabalam, is a method to assess the compatibility between two Nakshatras.

 Pratyak stands for 'opposition'.
 It usually occurs on the 5th, 14th, and 23rd Nakshatra, when counted from the Janma Nakshatra.
 It isn't a good Tarabalam.
 Hence, it doesn't result in a good Muhurat.

-Sampath Tara combination occurs for the 2nd, 11th and 20th Nakshatra, starting from the Janma Nakshatra.
+The Sampath Tara combination occurs in the 2nd, 11th, and 20th Nakshatras, starting from the Janma Nakshatra.
 It is a very good Tarabalam, especially as it helps gain financial prosperity and stability.